sjtalkar/capstone_dashboard/README.md

 Note that the host is set to 0.0.0.0 in the app.py Dash file

-The application can be run as https://localhost:8050
+The application can be run as https://localhost:8050 in a browser tab.

-1. Create a .env file with
-   MAPBOX_ACCESS_TOKEN = <Your access token>
-2. To run the docker image with the u